Big Sky Resort: Resort history

 In the fall of 1995, Big Sky installed the Lone Peak Tram to provide access to expert terrain from the 11166 ft Lone Mountain summit.
 The Shedhorn double chair was also part of this expansion, installed in 1995 on the lower south face of Lone Mountain.

 The tram increased Big Sky's vertical drop to 4180 ft.
 The minimum elevation was lowered further in the fall of 1999, with the addition of a used triple chairlift from Keystone Resort in Colorado, starting at a base elevation of 6800 ft at Lone Moose Meadows.
 This increased the ski area's total vertical drop to 4350 ft, with the maximum continuous vertical drop increased to 4100 ft from the top of the tram to the main base area.

 In 1990 the Shoshone Condominium Hotel and the Yellowstone Conference Center were built.

 In April 2000, Boyne Resorts announced that an estimated $400 million in improvements would take place over the next ten years to the Mountain Village and the ski area.
 Later in 2000, the $54 million Summit Hotel was completed.
 In late 2007, the $25 million Village Center Complex was opened.

 In 2007, Big Sky expanded the skiing opportunities on the south face of Lone Peak with the reinstallation of the original Southern Comfort triple chairlift as the Dakota chairlift on the south side of Lone Peak, providing access to the accompanying out-of-bounds sidecountry, Dakota Territory.
 Gondola One was retired in the summer of 2008, dismantled due to the rising cost of repairs.

 Big Sky's neighbor on its north boundary, Moonlight Basin, merged with Big Sky Resort in October 2013.

-In 2016, Big Sky Resort installed two new Doppelmayr chairlifts as part of BigSky2025, a 10-year, $150-million project.
-The Lone Peak triple chairlift in the bowl was replaced with Powder Seeker, a six-seat high-speed chairlift with heated seats and bubble covers.
-The same summer, the Challenger double chairlift, which had suffered a mechanical failure, was replaced by a triple chairlift with a conveyor load.

-In 2018, as part of the Big Sky 2025 plan, Doppelmayr built North America's first ever high speed eight pack in the form of the Ramcharger 8, which replaced an existing Doppelmayr high speed quad from the base area to the summit of Andesite Mountain and has many of the same features as Powder Seeker.
-Billed as "the most technologically advanced lift ever built," it opened on December 15, 2018.
-The original high speed quad was reinstalled on Lone Peak, where it replaced the Shedhorn double chairlift.